makeabilitylab/physcomp/signals/index.md

 5. [**Step Tracker Exercises**](https://github.com/makeabilitylab/signals/blob/master/Projects/StepTracker/StepTracker-Exercises.ipynb).
 Now, let's actually work on a **real** problem with **real** data.
 Building off our A2 assignment, let's analyze some example accelerometer step data and write an algorithm in Jupyter Notebook to infer steps.
 Notebook is perfectly suited for this task: it's easy to visualize data with [Matplotlib](https://matplotlib.org/) and [NumPy](https://numpy.org/) and [SciPy](https://www.scipy.org/scipylib/index.html) offer filtering, detrending, and other useful signal processing algorithms.
 You can try lots of ideas, see how well they work on some test data, and then implement your most promising idea on the ESP32. [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/makeabilitylab/signals/blob/master/Projects/StepTracker/StepTracker-Exercises.ipynb).

 6. [**Gesture Recognizer: Shape Matching**](gesturerec/shapebased/index.html) ([ipynb](https://github.com/makeabilitylab/signals/blob/master/Projects/GestureRecognizer/GestureRecognizer-ShapeBased.ipynb)).
 Let's build a shape-based (or template-based) gesture recognizer!
 This Notebook provides the data structures and experimental scaffolding to write and test shape-based gesture classifiers.

+7. [Quantization and Sampling](QuantizationAndSampling/index.html)([ipynb](TODO)).
+Introduces the two primary factors in digitizing an analog signal: **quantization** and **sampling**.
+Describes and shows the effect of different quantization levels and sampling rates on real signals (audio data) and introduces the Nyquist sampling theorem, aliasing, and some frequency plots.

 ### Using Google Colab